Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago removes the letter c from the word chicago 21-reverse reverses an input
-22-users_and_homes displays all useeres and their home directories sorted by users
+22-users_and_homes displays all useeres and their home directories sorted by users 100-empty_casks displays all empty directories and files  in a current directory